 How to write a PR report?

 PR professionals need a robust and affordable way to present the results of their work.
-Did all the press releases have an impact on the company’s online presence?
-Does reaching out to influencers brings any substantial value?
-Do you achieve your PR KPIs?
+Did all the press releases bring the desired impact?
+Did reaching out to influencers bring any substantial value?
+Did you achieve your PR KPIs?

 The solution?
 A PR report!

-A PR report will help you graphically present the most important insights from your work.
-Of course, you have to collect the data and analyse it by yourself.
-But the right PR reporting tool will help you succeed.
+You have to collect the data and analyse it by yourself.
+Right PR reporting tool will help you succeed.

 In this post, we will discuss the most efficient way to create a PR report.
 Hopefully, at the end of this read, you will be able to prepare an informative PR report that will bring your communications efforts to the next level.